dat320-2020/course-info/exam-process.md

 We may provide some tests to help ensure appropriate formatting.
 If you submit code that does not compile, you will receive the grade F.

+## Plagiarism

+The submitted code of all students will be checked for plagiarism.

+## Tips for Preparing

 Here are some tips for preparing for the exam.

 1. Ensure that your laptop is correctly configured to work with GitHub and your preferred code editor.